Terms and Conditions

 As a bidder, you agree to the instructions, terms and conditions of this auction as stated herein.
 The highest bidder is legally obligated to complete the purchase.
 Failure to complete a purchase constitutes a breach of contract and may result in a bar from future sales.

-Tax Deeds: The Tax Deeds will be recorded within approximately one week after the sale.
-Once a Tax Deed is recorded, the deed will be mailed directly to the purchaser by the County Clerk-Recorder.
+The Tax Deeds will be recorded within approximately one week after the sale.
+Once a Tax Deed is recorded, the deed will be mailed directly to the purchaser.

-Prior Redemption: Properties that are redeemed on or before 5:00 p.m. on (Auction Date to be Announced), will NOT be offered for sale.
+Properties that are redeemed on or before 5:00 p.m. on [2020 Auction canceled], will NOT be offered for sale.
 Also, the property may be redeemed during the auction if no bids have been placed on the property.
 Properties may be removed from the sale due to a valid bankruptcy or other reasons covered by statute prior to the commencement of bidding.

 NOTE: Redemption of a parcel prior to the auction by a party other than the owner will not cause the transfer of ownership.
 The owner of record maintains title to the property.